Public Sector in Dominica

-Dominica’s public sector is pivotal in the nation’s governance, economic development, and service delivery.
-Comprising various ministries, departments, statutory bodies, and state-owned enterprises, it is the backbone of national administration and public policy implementation.
-Let’s delve into the structure, key organizations, policies, and legislative frameworks that define Dominica’s public sector.
+Dominica’s public sector plays a pivotal role in the nation’s governance, economic development, and service delivery.
+Comprising various ministries, departments, statutory bodies, and state-owned enterprises, it is the backbone of national administration and the implementation of public policy.

 The public sector in Dominica is organized into several ministries, each overseeing specific sectors crucial to the nation’s development.
 These ministries are responsible for formulating and implementing policies, managing public resources, and delivering essential services to the populace.